 Career options include such jobs as weather forecaster, climate scientist, geoscientist, or astronomer.
 For Florida Tech graduates, the forecast calls for successful career options with jobs such as:

-Meteorology jobs await Florida Tech graduates immediately after receiving their degree, or for those so inclined, entrance into a graduate studies program.
+Meteorology jobs often await Florida Tech graduates immediately after receiving their degree, while others enter a graduate studies program.
 In fact, 20% of meteorology degree graduates go directly to graduate school at Florida Tech or at other prestigious universities such as: